 Religious Education contributes to the school's Christian character and teaching about Christianity, rooted in the person and work of Jesus Christ, and is supported by children's experiences of Collective Worship and our school vision statement.
-However the school is deeply committed to promoting respect for all, and as such Religious Education provides a key component of children's opportunities to explore a wide range of beliefs, practices and celebrations to further promote diversity and extend cultural and spiritual understanding.
+However, the school is deeply committed to promoting respect for all, and as such Religious Education provides a key component of children's opportunities to explore a wide range of beliefs, practices and celebrations to further promote diversity and extend cultural and spiritual understanding, including a study of non religious based views such as spirituality and humanism.